RyanXinOne/PManager/README.md

     -U, --no-fuzzy             Disable fuzzy matching under query or search mode.
     --no-parse-flag            If specified, any flag occurring after the first non-flag input would not be parsed.
     --move                     If <source index> and <target index> are given, move a document from one index position to another. <target scope> would be created if it does not exist.
 The source document would be deleted first and then inserted into <target index> under <target scope>.
 An empty scope would be cleaned automatically.
 If <source index> and <target index> are not given, <source scope> is renamed into <target scope>.
-    --import                   Import data from a file.
-If <file path> is omitted, read from standard input.
+    --import                   Import data from local file or web source.
+If <file path> or <url> is omitted, read from standard input.
     --export                   Export data to a file.
 If <file path> is omitted, write to standard output.
     --reset-passphrase         Reset encryption passphrase.
     --config                   List current configurations, set a user config entry by <config key> and <config value>, or reset a config entry by leaving <config value> empty.